 -Horses are valued not only as athletes, but also as teachers, companions, and healers.
 They live in comfort and die with dignity; they have loving homes where they can thrive and have opportunities to share their unique abilities with people.

 We are an organisation with a Christian ethos that understands how God, religion and Christianity are loaded concepts.
 We know that lots of people, particularly those who have survived trauma, find it hard to believe that anything comes without strings attached.
 They fear that they might be judged, preached at or coerced into doing things they don't want to do.
 The Bible says, "A bruised reed, He will not break."
 When people have been bruised, broken, or otherwise hurt by other people, circumstances and sometimes even religion or the church, often the last thing they need is strong, persuasive or persistent evangelism.
 For those who have experienced trauma, it can feel too much like coercion.
 Just as God honours your own free will, we won't force our beliefs on you.
 We believe that that the best way to share God's love with others is through giving freely, loving gently and requiring nothing in return.
-Here at the Tinnis Trust, we don't preach, we don't judge, we just offer opportunities to spend time with animals in the outdoors.
+Here at the Tinnis Trust, we don't preach, we don't judge, we just offer a safe space and opportunities to spend time with two of God's most beautiful creations: horses and the natural landscape